poneonly/music-player/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you have suggestions for improvements or new features, feel free to fork this project and submit a PR.
+If you have suggestions for improvements or new features, feel free to fork this project.

 ---